Deebo Samuel didn’t fit in anywhere. So he now plays everywhere.

 He played defense, too, stepping in as needed at safety, cornerback, even the occasional pass rusher.
 But that’s not uncommon in high school football, and Samuel set school touchdown records and collected interceptions and tackles.
 But this masked the obvious conundrum: Samuel was accumulating dozens of hits everywhere because he wasn’t a perfect fit anywhere.

 When he attended recruiting camps, major college scouts were reluctant to offer scholarships.
-Samuel was too short to play receiver, too thin to be an every-down running back, too small to play linebacker, too big to play safety.
+Samuel was too short to play wide receiver, too thin to be an every-down running back, too small to play linebacker, too big to play safety.
 Hodge says Samuel didn’t receive a major offer until the playoffs of his senior season, and these days the coach likes to rub recruiters’ noses in it.

 “I bring that up often: ‘Remember you were the guy who didn’t think Deebo Samuel was good enough to play for you,’” Hodge says.
 “He didn’t fit all the marquee builds and so forth, and to be frank with you, these guys had already predetermined who was legit and who was not legit.”

-Samuel was good enough to play at South Carolina, where he became a dynamic receiver and kick returner.
-It was also where Hodge’s former protege kept getting knocked around week after week, and where his stepmother’s fears were initially realized.
-He’d test himself against bigger opponents and charge into defenders with abandon, almost welcoming the contact.
+Samuel was good enough to play at South Carolina, where he became a dynamic wide receiver and kick returner.
+It was also where Hodge’s former protege kept getting knocked around week after week and where his stepmother’s fears were initially realized.
+He would test himself against bigger opponents and charge into defenders with abandon, almost welcoming the contact.
 It can be just as breathtaking to watch him as it is nerve-racking, especially after he crumpled to the turf with an injured hamstring, as he did as a freshman, or a broken leg, as he did as a sophomore.
 Since the 49ers drafted him in 2019, he has missed games with injuries to his hamstring, groin and foot.

 Samuel, in other words, plays a particularly grueling brand of a menacingly violent game, but he’s too good to just park on the sideline.
-His very presence on the field is enough to confuse defenders, and the truth is, putting Samuel in motion forces opponents to reveal their intentions and acts as a pre-snap cheat sheet for San Francisco’s greatest offensive weakness, quarterback Jimmy Garoppolo.
+His very presence on the field is enough to confuse defenders, and the truth is, putting Samuel in motion forces opponents to reveal their intentions and acts as a presnap cheat sheet for San Francisco’s greatest offensive weakness, quarterback Jimmy Garoppolo.
 So taking Samuel off the field during the postseason isn’t just questionable — it’s borderline irresponsible.

-Like Marshall Faulk when the Rams deployed a running back like a receiver to win the Super Bowl following the 1999 season, San Francisco’s use of a receiver as a running back has one of the NFL’s most decorated franchises two wins from hoisting the Vince Lombardi Trophy for the first time in 27 years.
+Like Marshall Faulk when the Rams deployed a running back like a wide receiver to win the Super Bowl following the 1999 season, San Francisco’s use of a wide receiver as a running back has one of the NFL’s most decorated franchises two wins from hoisting the Vince Lombardi Trophy for the first time in 27 years.

 “Using him like they’re using him is really hard on a defense,” said Mike Martz, the Rams’ offensive coordinator two decades ago and the mad scientist who effectively normalized backs who catch passes out of the backfield.
 Like Samuel, Faulk was too quick for linemen to chase down and too physical for defensive backs to tackle.
 “It’s a game of matchups.
 It was so unusual, it got my attention what they were doing with him.
 And he was the reason they were winning.”